Paul de Gually

-Major-General Paul de Gually (died 1737) was a French Huguenot soldier who followed a career with the British Army after his exile from France.
+Major-General Paul de Gually (died 1737) was a French Huguenot soldier who served in the British Army after his exile from France.

+Career

-He was appointed lieutenant-colonel of the Count de Paulin's regiment of French foot on 2 April 1706, and was granted brevet rank as a colonel of foot on 1 January 1708.
+Gually was appointed lieutenant-colonel of the Count de Paulin's regiment of French foot on 2 April 1706, and was granted brevet rank as a colonel of foot on 1 January 1708.
 On 7 March 1709, he was major of Colonel John Trapaud's regiment of foot, and on 24 June 1710 succeeded Trapaud as colonel of a regiment of dragoons serving in Portugal.
-The regiment was disbanded in 1712 and de Gually was drawing half-pay as a colonel of dragoons in 1722.
+The regiment was disbanded in 1712 and Gually was drawing half-pay as a colonel of dragoons in 1722.
 He was promoted to brigadier-general on 12 March 1727 and major-general on 4 November 1735.
 He died in London in 1737.